hyperledger/fabric/docs/source/private_data_tutorial.rst

 ------------------

-Acting as a member of Org1, who is authorized to transact with all of the private data in the marbles private data sample, switch back to an Org1 peer and submit a request to add a marble:
+Acting as a member of Org1, who is authorized to transact with all of the private data in the asset transfer private data sample, switch back to an Org1 peer and submit a request to create an asset:

 :guilabel:`Try it yourself`